-The COVID-19 virus is spread two ways.
+The COVID-19 virus is spread via droplets, aerosols and surfaces.

 The most recent guidance from the CDC is that most COVID is believed to be aerosols.
 These aerosols, from coughing, sneezing, talking and just breathing are very small and light and can remain in the air for hours.

 This section of the site we will explore advances in containing and even removing aerosols from the air through innovations.
 This represents a physical approach vs. a biological approach to managing COVID. and offers the opportunity to go on the offense against COVID.

 There are very few documented cases of COVID being contracted outdoors.
 Fresh air and ventilation create an environment where the spread of COVID is minimized.
 Thus the goal is to make indoor air pure and virus-free.